The Contours: Mid-to-late 1960s career

 Although the Contours never quite repeated the extraordinary success of "Do You Love Me," they returned to the charts four times during 1963 and 1964 starting with "Shake Sherry."
 They also charted on the R&B Charts with the "B-side" to "Can You Jerk Like Me," the Smokey Robinson-penned "That Day When She Needed Me."
 In 1964, Billy Hoggs, Joe Billingslea, Hubert Johnson, and Sylvester Potts all left Motown.
 Berry Gordy hired Council Gay, Jerry Green and Alvin English to back Billy Gordon, making the Contours a vocal quartet (with Davis remaining the group's guitarist throughout their stint at Motown).
 During this period, tracks recorded by both line-ups were being put together for a second album for Motown, entitled The Contours: Can You Dance (Gordy 910).
 However, for unknown reasons, this album was never released by Motown.
 Within a year, Sylvester Potts returned to the group (replacing Alvin English), and Billy Gordon departed shortly thereafter.
 Gordon was replaced by Joe Stubbs, brother of Four Tops lead singer Levi Stubbs.
-Stubbs soon quit the act and was replaced by Dennis Edwards.
+Stubbs soon quit the act (after singing lead on the group’s 1966 hit Just a Little Misunderstanding),and was replaced by Dennis Edwards.
 Stubbs would later go on to become lead singer of the 1970s non-Motown R&B group 100 Proof (Aged in Soul).